N-Nieto/Relevance_Based_Pruning/README.md

 #  RELEVANCE-BASED PRUNING
-This is the repository with the implementation of the proposed method: Relevance-Based Pruning proposed in https://arxiv.org/abs/1912.02154
+This is the repository with the implementation of the proposed method: Relevance-Based Pruning proposed in Nieto et al. See full paper here https://rdcu.be/cyFP3

 Extreme learning machines (ELMs) suffer from the presence of unrepresentative features.
 This means that the number of hidden nodes must increase for the algorithm to achieve good classification results.